By Molly Patrick

 Good because things are about to get wonky.

-Earlier this year the results of a study came out in the Annals of Internal Medicine journal, and all of a sudden saturated fats were no longer bad for us.
-It was confirmed that carbohydrates and sugar were the real villains.
+In 2014, a study was published in the Annals of Internal Medicine journal, and suddenly, saturated fats were no longer bad for us.
+Carbohydrates and sugar are the real villains.

 The news splashed all over the internet, the meat and dairy industry threw a party, and butter starred on the cover of the June 2014 issue of Time Magazine.